Policy iteration for the deterministic control problems -- a viscosity approach: Setup and preliminary results

-\begin{proposition}\lb{P.2.0} Assume {\rm (A1)--(A2)} and $N\geq \max\{1,\|f\|_\infty/2\}$.
-Then the iterative process \eqref{p.1}--\eqref{p.1'} is well-defined, that is, there are Lipschitz continuous functions $v_n^h,\alpha_n$ satisfying \eqref{p.1}--\eqref{p.1'} and $v_n^h$ are uniformly bounded for all $n\geq 0$ and $h>0$. \end{proposition} \begin{proof} Since $\alpha_0$ is Lipschitz continuous, the unique solvability of \eqref{p.1} for $n=0$ follows from \cite[Theorem 2.4]{18Kry}.
-If one can show that $v_0^h$ is uniformly bounded and Lipschitz continuous with Lipschitz constant $C_h$, then $\alpha_1$ is Lipschitz continuous with Lipschitz constant $C_h/h$ by the assumption that $\alpha$ is Lipschitz.
+\begin{proof} Since $\alpha_0$ is Lipschitz continuous, the unique solvability of \eqref{p.1} for $n=0$ follows from \cite[Theorem 2.4]{18Kry}.
+If one can show that $v_0^h$ is uniformly bounded and Lipschitz continuous with Lipschitz constant $C_h$, then $\alpha_1$ is Lipschitz continuous with Lipschitz constant $C_h'/h$ for some $C_h'>0$ by the assumption that $\alpha$ is Lipschitz and

 From the same argument, we obtain a unique bounded and Lipschitz solution $v_1^h$.
 The existence of solutions then follows from iterations.